 The actual time for any plant to produce roots will vary but will average a couple of weeks to a month.
 Once you have roots, remove the plant material and pot it up as you would any plant and enjoy.

-The new plant will have characteristics identical to the mother plant, ensuring the preservation of desirable traits.
+Clonal replication: The new plant will have identical characteristics to the mother plant, ensuring the preservation of desirable traits.

 Why use air layering?